Infections Caused by Viruses

 Viruses are transmitted in a variety of ways, depending on the body system affected.
 For example, common viruses of the respiratory tract are usually inhaled, and viruses of the digestive tract are often swallowed.
 Other viral infections are transmitted by the bites of insects and other parasites (such as mosquitoes and ticks).
 Most viruses infect only one or a few species.
-For example, canine parainfluenza virus does not infect cats or people.
+For example, canine parainfluenza virus does not infect people.
+Feline leukemia virus does not infect dogs.
 Rabies is an exception and can affect any mammal.

 When a virus enters the body, it triggers the body’s immune defenses.
 These defenses begin with white blood cells, such as lymphocytes, which attack and destroy the virus or the cells it has infected.
 If the body survives the viral infection, the lymphocytes “remember” the invader and can respond more quickly and effectively to a later infection with the same virus.
 This is the basis of immunity.
 Immunity can also be produced by vaccination.
 Drugs that fight viral infections are called antiviral drugs.
 Antiviral drugs work by interfering with viral replication.
 Because viruses are tiny and replicate inside cells using the cells’ own mechanisms, there are only a limited number of metabolic functions that antiviral drugs can target.
 In contrast, bacteria are larger organisms, commonly reproduce by themselves outside of cells, and have many metabolic functions against which antibiotics can be directed.
 Therefore, antiviral drugs are much more difficult to develop than antibiotics.
 In addition, viruses can develop resistance to antiviral drugs.
 The antiviral drugs themselves can also be toxic to animal and human cells.